Army Reconnaissance Detachment 10

 The Army Reconnaissance Detachment 10 (Armee-Aufklärungsdetachement 10, Détachement de reconnaissance de l'armée 10, Distaccamento d'esplorazione dell'esercito 10) is a special forces unit of the Swiss Army responsible for conducting counter-terrorist activities in Switzerland and abroad.
-The full cost of maintaining the ARD-DDR-DEE in 2011 was approximately 16 million francs.

 The ARD 10 is one of two special operations units of Switzerland.
 The other, the "MP Spez Det." or "Special Detachment of the Military Police", focuses primarily on domestic issues.

 History

 As part of the Army XXI reforms, a report on October 24, 2001 to the Federal Assembly of Switzerland called for the formation of a special forces–trained unit that would be able to conduct counter-terrorist-type actions in the Swiss Army to protect Swiss nationals and soldiers living abroad.

 In 2003, the unit was created with Major Daniel Stoll as the unit's first commanding officer.
 30 soldiers with special forces training formed the nucleus of the unit, with its internal structure based on the Special Air Service.

 In 2007, ARD 10 commandos joined in Exercise Cold Response 2007.
 The unit had been unveiled to the public during Army Day 2007 in Lugano from November 20 to November 25, 2007.

 Critics had blasted the creation of the ARD 10, saying that that unit might conduct anti-terrorist missions that may put civilians in harm's way contrary to their mission.

 The Zeit-Fragen, a weekly newspaper, also claimed that the ARD 10 would be a blow to Swiss neutrality, saying that crisis situations involving Swiss nationals are always solved through negotiations.

 By 2011, the unit has 91 soldiers in active duty.
 Forty operators currently serve in the ranks of ARD 10.

-It is suggested that the first batch of ARD 10 operators had been given training by foreign special forces instructors.
-They include instructors from the United States Navy SEALs, US Special Forces, and the Special Air Service.